vishalgimhan/MachineLearning-Learn/README.md

 - **Linear Regression Model**: A Linear Regression model is built to predict Sales based on the TV advertising budget.

 - **Visualization**: The relationship between TV advertising and Sales is visualized using a scatter plot and a regression line, indicating a positive correlation.

+**6. Artificial Intelligence Foundations - Machine Learning**

+- **Handling Missing Values**: Missing values were imputed using different methods, including mean, median, and KNN imputation.

+- **Feature Engineering**: New features were created to enhance the predictive power of the model, such as interaction features, aggregated features, and ratio features.

+- **Encoding Categorical Variables**: Categorical variables were encoded using techniques like one-hot encoding to convert them into numerical format.

+- **Model Selection**: Various machine learning algorithms were used, including Linear Regression, Random Forest, and XGBoost.

+- **Model Performance**: The models were evaluated using metrics such as R-squared, accuracy, precision, recall, and F1-score.
+The Random Forest and XGBoost models showed better performance compared to Linear Regression.

+- **Hyperparameter Tuning**: Hyperparameters of the models were tuned to improve performance further.